Anmol1l/odin-recipes/README.md

 Ran into a few problems during the project.
 Accidentally deleted a whole commit and lost a page but was able to retreive data using a few commands thanks to stacksoverflow.com
 The Project was not that difficult and I was able to complete in a few hours.

-Looking forward to future ventures
+Looking forward to future ventures!!